nanocurrency/nano-docs/docs/releases/node-releases.md

 #### RPC/CLI Updates

+!!! success "No Breaking Changes"
+	There were no breaking changes made in V19 for any RPC or CLI commands.
+It is recommended any integrations run tests against V19 before upgrading production nodes, and also explore the various changes below to improve their setups.

 * **NEW** [`unopened`](/commands/rpc-protocol/#unopened) RPC provides the total pending balance for unopened accounts
 * **NEW** [`active_difficulty`](/commands/rpc-protocol/#active_difficulty) RPC allows tracking of the difficulty levels seen on the network which can be used to target higher levels of PoW to prioritize transactions
 * Using [`--diagnostics`](/commands/command-line-interface/#-diagnostics) CLI option now validates config and generates default one if it doesn’t exist